brycetsao/PTTrend/README.md

 ````

 # Run
-You can directly use our scraped PTT 八卦版 articles, from `ptt.db`, if you would like to scrape the latest data, please run `parser.rb`.
+You can directly use our scraped PTT Gossiping articles, from `ptt.db`, if you would like to scrape the latest data, please run `parser.rb`.

 Follow the steps to predict if a article is politics-related: